mipek/binarydroid/README.md

 ## Features
 - Disassemble a file from the file system or a binary from an installed application (SU required).
  - A hexview that displays both the address and ASCII characters (in landscape mode) at a given address
- - Of course, a disassembler that shows mnemonics instead of bytes
+ - Of course, a disassembler that meaningfull stuff instead of bytes
  - Symbol list
 - Search every installed application for a specified symbol (SU required).
+- Patching files
+- Saving the modified file

 ## Dependencies
 This application utilizes the following open-source libraries: